rootasjey/Hangon/README.md

 You can contribute to improve this project by:

 * edit the code
-* creating a pull request
+* create a pull request
-* submitting new ideas / features suggestions
+* submit new ideas / features suggestions
-* reporting a bug
+* report a bug

 ## platforms